5G Internet Providers

 Additionally, all of those towers blasting high-frequency waves 24/7 has some scientists concerned about the impact of 5G on humans and the environment.
 They argue that this new technology needs to be tested more before we subject residents to it on a grand scale.

 When 5G delivers true 5G speeds, it revolutionizes your internet experience.
 With 5G, you can seamlessly stream in 4K Ultra HD or download multiple gigabits of data in seconds instead of minutes.

-Because 5G infrastructure is less intrusive and potentially less expensive than other internet types like cable or fiber, it lowers the cost of entry into the marketplace.
-This means companies from other industries—like mobile phone companies, power companies, or even start-ups—could jump into the ISP business.
+5G technology means companies from other industries—like mobile phone companies, power companies, or even start-ups—could jump into the ISP business.
 That increased competition could drive prices down and service levels up.

 The trade-off for the speed provided by 5G is reduced range.
 A 5G node has a smaller service area than the current 4G wireless network nodes or any wireline nodes.
-ISPs can solve this problem by installing more 5G nodes, but availability will be limited until they do.
+ISPs can solve this problem by installing more 5G nodes, but availability of the fastest 5G speeds will be limited until they do.

 5G signals also have trouble penetrating barriers like hills, walls, snow, rain, and vegetation.
 The best signals are outside, under a 5G pole, which isn’t always the ideal place to use your phone.
 Signal boosters or reflectors can solve this problem, but ISPs will have to address these issues as they arise.
 These solutions can get expensive, so ISPs may invest in them only if they deem it financially viable.

-Enter your zip code to find the fastest ISP in your area.
+Need an internet connection to hold you over until 5G comes to your city?
+Enter your ZIP code to find the fastest provider in your area.

 What is 5G?